Somalia: Two mothers’ impossible decision

 After coming to the nutrition center to get Samira seen by a CARE health worker, Halimo learned that her daughter not only was suffering from severe malnutrition, but she also has measles.
 She could not delay getting her baby to the hospital any longer.

 Cases of measles are sweeping across Somalia.
 Measles thrives in congested, unsanitary environments, and with nearly 700,000 people displaced because of the drought, the number of people in camps are increasing significantly.

-In the displaced persons camps, CARE Is providing nutrition screening and running treatment centers for pregnant and breastfeeding mothers and children under five, and have treated over 11,000 severely malnourished children.
-At the center, children are weighed and their arm circumference ismeasured to determine their nutrition level.
-Children like Samira who are severely malnourished and have a medical complications such as measles are then referred to the nearby hospital for more advanced emergency treatment.
+In the displaced persons camps, CARE is providing nutrition screening and running treatment centers for pregnant and breastfeeding mothers and children under five and have treated over 11,000 severely malnourished children.
+At the center, children are weighed and their arm circumference is measured to determine their nutrition level.
+Children like Samira who are severely malnourished and have medical complications such as measles are then referred to the nearby hospital for more advanced emergency treatment.

 Once at the hospital, Halimo comforts her sick baby – relieved that Samira will get treatment, but worried about her other children back home without her.

 More than 20 million people are facing starvation in Somalia, Nigeria, South Sudan and Yemen.